Henry Elliott Chevallier Kitchener, 2nd Earl Kitchener of Khartoum and of Broome1

 M, #304405, b.
 26 May 1858, d.
 6 March 1912

-He fought in the Afghan War between 1878 and 1880, where he was mentioned in despatches.1 He fought in the Dongola Expedition in 1896, where he was mentioned in despatches.1 He fought in the Sudan Expedition in 1898.1 He was commander of the 2nd Battalion, West Yorkshire Regiment between 1898 and 1900.1 He fought in the Boer War between 1900 and 1902, where he was mentioned in despatches.1 He was commander of the 3rd Division, 1st Army Corps, India between 1903 and 1908.1 He held the office of Governor and Commander-in-Chief of Bermuda between 1908 and 1912.1 He was invested as a Knight Commander, Order of the Bath (K.C.B.).1
+He fought in the Afghan War between 1878 and 1880, where he was mentioned in despatches.1 He fought in the Dongola Expedition in 1896, where he was mentioned in despatches.1 He fought in the Sudan Expedition in 1898.1 He was commander of the 2nd Battalion, West Yorkshire Regiment between 1898 and 1900.1 He fought in the Boer War between 1900 and 1902, where he was mentioned in despatches.1 He was commander of the 3rd Division, 1st Army Corps, India between 1903 and 1908.1 He held the office of Governor and Commander-in-Chief of Bermuda between 1908 and 1912.1 He was appointed Knight Commander, Order of the Bath (K.C.B.)1

 Citations

-Caroline Fenton1
+Caroline Louisa Fenton1

-F, #304406, d.
+F, #304406, b.
+1857, d.
 3 November 1901

 From 27 November 1884, her married name became Kitchener.1